tdimino/SocialAGI/docs/blog/2023-08-1-youre-thinking-about-AGI-Wrong.md

 > You're likely thinking about AGI wrong.

-In pursuit of better conversational and relational AI, current efforts still revolve around optimizing individual prompts.
+In pursuit of better conversational and relational AI Souls, current efforts still revolve around optimizing individual prompts.
 But this obsession overlooks a fundamental truth: prompts alone cannot replicate human cognition.

 The real key lies in managing the contextual processes directing prompt sequences.
 By shifting focus from prompts to processes, we can move past mimicry and build digital entities that manifest true intelligence.